watashiarc/tidytok/README.md

-# Remind Me Chrome Extension
+# TidyTok Chrome Extension

-A simple Chrome extension that allows you to set reminders for web pages.
+A Chrome extension that helps you manage your tabs better.

 ## Features